Skip to main content

-The ExpoFP Rebooking feature is a special mode of the floor plan, available on any subscription package.
-You can use it to mark companies at the event that are ready to confirm they will exhibit in the next edition.
+The ExpoFP rebooking feature is a special mode of the floor plan.
+You can use it to mark companies at the current event who are ready to confirm that they will exhibit in the next one.

-In rebooking mode, when clicking on a booth or exhibitor name from the list, it displays four options: Unasked, Accepted, Rejected, or Undecided.
+In rebooking mode, when clicking on a booth or exhibitor name from the list, it displays four options: Unasked, Accepted, Rejected or Undecided.
 All exhibitors are "Unasked" by default.
-Changing the status will change the booth color for all exhibitor's booths.
+Changing the status will change the booth color for all of the exhibitor's booths.
 Notes can be saved if exhibitors want to modify anything about the location or number of their booths for the new event.

 How to set up rebooking